 Revive faded clothing and accessories or rejuvenate worn draperies and throw rugs for the home with this powder fabric dye from Rit.
 Alternatively, DIYers can use this dye to make dynamic color changes and artistic patterns in a variety of fabrics.
 It works on natural fibers, synthetics, and acrylic blends.

 One 1.44-ounce box of powder dye is enough to color 1 pound of fabric—equivalent to 3 yards of medium-weight fabric.
 Use the sink or tub-dyeing method for a convenient experience, or use the stovetop method to achieve optimally vibrant colors.
 The washing machine method works well for large dyeing jobs.
 Add a cup of salt to the dye bath for enhanced color or a teaspoon of liquid dish detergent to promote level dyeing.

 For labeling the ingredients in its powder dye, Rit conforms to Standard D4236 from ASTM International (formerly known as the American Society for Testing and Materials).
-Choose from 16 color options, ranging from black, brown, and navy blue to scarlet, kelly green, and lemon yellow.

 This all-purpose liquid dye from Rit is formulated to add intense color to natural fabrics, including cotton, wool, silk, linen, ramie, rayon, and nylon.
 The economical 8-ounce container yields enough liquid dye to color 2 pounds of fabric.
 It can even produce color results on wood, wicker, paper, and cork.

 For general dye projects, users can add the formula to water in a sink or a bucket.
 For nylon or more vibrant color results, the stovetop method is preferred.
 Alternatively, this dye works well in a washing machine for overall color in large items.
 The Rit website offers 1,000 recipes for combining dyes to achieve specific shades and desired hues.